fortify/CloudDevSecOpsTemplates/AWS/README.md

 # AWS Templates
 AWS templates will help onboard applications with application security integration.
-Fortify platform support AWS Codestar services so DevOps teams will be able to directly leverage these templates as part of pipeline automation.
-AWS CodeStar service supports Continious Delivery using their own defined YML files during build and release.
+Fortify platform support AWS CodeBuild services so DevOps teams will be able to directly leverage these templates as part of pipeline automation.
+AWS CodeBuild service supports Continious Delivery using their own defined YML files during build and release.

 1. BuildSpec.yml : This template used to build and generate artifacts using AWS managed services.
 It depicts the CI process in DevSecOps framework.